 The Digital Bits Science Lab Experiment:

-Place both glasses in direct sunlight, or very close to a very bright light.
+Put both glasses (one in the bag, one not in the bag) in direct sunlight, or close to a very bright light.

 Wait for two hours.